Azure best practices for network security

 The location of your ExpressRoute connection can affect firewall capacity, scalability, reliability, and network traffic visibility.
 You'll need to identify where to terminate ExpressRoute in existing (on-premises) networks.
 You can:

-- Terminate outside the firewall (the perimeter network paradigm) if you require visibility into the traffic, if you need to continue an existing practice of isolating datacenters, or if you're solely putting extranet resources on Azure.
+- Terminate outside the firewall (the perimeter network paradigm).
+Use this recommendation if you require visibility into the traffic, if you need to continue an existing practice of isolating datacenters, or if you're solely putting extranet resources on Azure.

 - Terminate inside the firewall (the network extension paradigm).
 This is the default recommendation.
-In all other cases, we recommend treating Azure as an nth datacenter.
+In all other cases, we recommend treating Azure as another datacenter.

 Optimize uptime and performance